In April 2010, my wife Melinda and I lived a charmed life. We had emotional and financial stability, great family and friends, and good health.

 But if life was so good, why did I feel the irresistible urge to change every aspect of it?

 After much searching, I found an overwhelming need to live and work with purpose, share my journey with others, and provide direct value to people.
 But how?

 I saw people doing all these amazing things as I started to explore blogs.
 And they were happily giving away their best resources on topics like simplicity, organization, risk-taking, personal finance, doing passionate work, and more.

 I became convinced that I could also have the huge impact that my blogging heroes did.
 After all, they were just regular folks like I was.
 But what kind of impact did I want to have?

 I needed more time to make my blog shine and to define its direction.
-So I left corporate America in March 2012 and gave up a financial industry job with six-figure compensation.
+So I left corporate America in March 2012 and gave up a six-figure compensation financial industry job.

-But the real progress didn’t start until my 72 hour Continuous Creation Challenge in April 2012 when I mapped out what I was good at and passionate about.
+But the real progress didn’t start until my seventy-two hour Continuous Creation Challenge in April 2012 when I mapped out what I was good at and passionate about.

 One central theme emerged beyond the rest: helping people simplify, organize, and be money wise.

 That was when I created this mission to show people the Value of Simple.